fnalways/terminus-docs/docs/manual/tasks/vault.md

 # Secure sensitive data

-Vault is a password manager in Terminus, designed for secure storage and management of sensitive data.
-With Vault, you can safely store and organize private keys and passwords, digital identities (DIDs) and Terminus Names, one-time passwords (OTPs), and other confidential data.
+Vault is a password manager in Olares, designed for secure storage and management of sensitive data.
+With Vault, you can safely store and organize private keys and passwords, digital identities (DIDs) and Olares IDs, one-time passwords (OTPs), and other confidential data.

 Key features of Vault include:
 * End-to-end encryption for maximum security